Grandmaster Caz: Other work

 He currently hosts Hush Hip Hop Tours, the official sightseeing tour of Harlem and The Bronx.

 Caz was a prominent feature in Ice-T's 2012 documentary "Something from Nothing: The Art of Rap".

 Caz was interviewed for the 2004 documentary Just to Get a Rep.

 In 2008, he was one of the participants at the Cornell University Library conference on Hip Hop.

-In November 2021, Grandmaster Caz and female MC Sha-Rock started co-hosting the show That's The Joint on the Sirius XM channel Rock The Bells Radio, run by LL Cool J. The show runs Monday through Friday, 10 AM to 1 PM.
+In November 2021, Grandmaster Caz and female MC Sha-Rock started co-hosting the show That's The Joint on the SiriusXM channel Rock The Bells Radio, run by LL Cool J. The show runs Monday through Friday, 10 AM to 1 PM.

 At present Grandmaster Caz is working with and for A&E, MTV, Paramount, De La Calle, and the History Channel.

 Awards and honors

 In 1998, Caz was listed #11 out of Blaze Magazine's Top 50 MCs of all Time.
 He was also inducted into the Technics DJ Hall of Fame in 1999.

 In June 2008, Grandmaster Caz was inducted into the Bronx Walk of Fame.
 A street plaque bearing his name is now on permanent display on the Grand Concourse, the most famous thoroughfare in the Bronx.

 On April 18, 2022, Grandmaster Caz's birthday, newly-appointed Bronx Borough President Vanessa Gibson proclaimed April 18 "Grandmaster Caz Day".